What we can learn from 600,000 menstrual cycles’ worth of health data

 This means that, on average, ovulation did not happen in the middle of the cycle, but slightly past it (about 57.7% of the way through it, to be a bit more exact!).

 As the researchers noted in their analysis, this finding is significant for women attempting to identify their fertile window by cycle length alone.
-Calendar-based cycle tracking apps (and medical advice) that assume a 14-day follicular phase could lead women to partially or entirely miscalculate their fertile window, with obvious implications for anyone seeking to avoid pregnancy.
+Calendar-based cycle tracking apps (and medical advice) that assume a 14-day follicular phase could lead women to partially or entirely miscalculate their fertile window, with obvious implications for anyone seeking to achieve or avoid pregnancy.
 This highlights the importance of learning to observe and track individual biomarkers (like basal body temperature and cervical mucus) via an evidence-based fertility awareness method, especially for those trying to achieve or avoid pregnancy.

 As women age, their cycles tend to shorten